 The Anzac Centenary

-Between 2014 and 2018, Australia and New Zealand will commemorate the Anzac Centenary, marking 100 years since our involvement in World War I.
+Between 2014 and 2018, Australia and New Zealand are commemorating the Anzac Centenary, marking 100 years since our involvement in World War I.

 World War I remains the most costly conflict for Australia in terms of deaths and casualties.
 From a population of fewer than five million, 416,809 men enlisted, of which more than 60,000 were killed and 156,000 wounded, gassed, or taken prisoner.

-In total, 32,231 Western Australians enlisted for service in World War I, representing 7.73 per cent of the total First Australian Imperial Force (AIF) (416,809).
+In total, 32,231 Western Australians enlisted for service in World War I, representing 7.73 per cent of the total First Australian Imperial Force (AIF).
 Western Australians were awarded 10 of the 64 Victoria Crosses awarded to members of the First AIF.